sigmundch/compilers_output_samples/type/dart2js_types.md

 The `_is` and `_as` fields can contain specialized methods for performing the checks.
-It turns out that most types are not used in `is`- and `as`- checks, so the library defers any decision by initializing the `_is` and `_as` fields to an initializer stubs.
+It turns out that most types are not used in `is`- and `as`- checks, so the library defers any decision by initializing the `_is` and `_as` fields to initializer stubs.
 The initializer stub overwrites the `_is`/`_as` field with the real implementation.
-When a stub are called, the `Rti` tree is inspected to see if it matches one of the known patterns.
+When a stub is called, the `Rti` tree is inspected to see if it matches one of the known patterns.
 The default for `x is T` is a method that tests if `subtype(_instanceType(x), T)`.

 For primitive types it is much more efficient to use a corresponding JavaScript fragment.